AaltoFablab/aaltofablab-site/_info/opening-times.md

 </div>

 <div class="info--contact-text">
-  WE HOLD COURSES EVERY MONDAY<br/>
-  PLEASE RESERVE MACHINES IN ADVANCE
+ NOTE THE LAB IS CURRENTLY UNDER RENOVATIONS.
+OPEN IN SEPTEMBER OR OCTOBER THE LATEST.

 </div>

 <div class="info--contact-button">
   <a href="mailto:fablab@aalto.fi" class="shadow">Get in Touch</a>
-  <p>* @Aalto.fi email address required to request machine time</p>
+  <p>* @Aalto.fi email address required to reserve machines in takeout.aalto.fi</p>
 </div>